openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 • `Const` **Pictogram**: `MemoExoticComponent`<`ForwardRefExoticComponent`<[`SvgPictogramProps`](API.md#svgpictogramprops) & `RefAttributes`<`SVGSVGElement`\>\>\>

-This is a utility type for custom pictograms
+This is a utility type for custom pictograms.
+Please maintain alphabetical order when adding new pictograms for readability.

 #### Defined in